liquid-books/data-analytics2/data-transformation-reshaping.md

 ---
-title: Data Sources and File Formats
+title: Data Transformation and Reshaping
 ---

-# Data Sources and File Formats
+# Data Transformation and Reshaping